Value of Information in Social Learning

 Abstract:

-This study extends Blackwell's (1953) comparison of information to a sequential social learning model, where agents make decisions sequentially based on both private signals and the observed actions of others.
-In this context, we introduce a new binary relation over information structures: an information structure is more socially valuable than another if it yields higher expected payoffs for all agents, regardless of their preferences.
+This study extends Blackwell's (1953) comparison of information to a sequential social learning model in which agents make decisions sequentially based on both private signals and observed actions of others.
+In this context, we introduce a binary relation over information structures: an information structure is {\it more socially valuable} than another if it yields higher expected payoffs for {\it all} agents, regardless of their preferences and equilibrium realizations.
 First, we establish that this binary relation is strictly stronger than the Blackwell order.
-Then, we provide a necessary and sufficient condition for our binary relation and propose a simpler sufficient condition that is easier to verify.
+Next, we provide a necessary and sufficient condition for our binary relation and propose a simpler sufficient condition that is easier to verify.
+We further explore comparisons of information structures in terms of long-run payoffs, limit welfare, and canonical binary environments.

 Citations: